canada-ca/blogue-canada-ca-blog/en/research-summaries/canada-child-benefit.md

     </figure>
   </div>
 </div>
-<h4 id="other-improvements">Other improvements</h4>
-<p>Since the optimization project, CRA has developed sub-steps that will help users to focus on specific parts of their journey.
-See the recent blog post on the subway pattern to understand new developments on the pattern.</p>
 <h2 id="measuring-outcomes">Measuring outcomes</h2>
 <p>The overall task success went up from 28% to 83% when DTO retested the task scenarios on the prototype.
 This prompted CRA to move quickly to change the live pages to reflect the new design.</p>
 <p><strong>Call volumes dropped</strong>: the redesigned pages went live in December 2019.
 In Q1 of 2020, calls for CCB asking “how much will my payment be” dropped by more than 50%.
 In contrast, calls for the same question for the GST credit - without redesigned pages - didn’t drop during the same period.</p>